-Culturally Inclusive Environments
+Culturally Inclusive Environments Satisfies the Integrative Experience requirement

 This course focuses on assisting teachers as they become advocates for culturally and linguistically diverse students.
 Ways in which teachers can support the cultural identity of English Language Learners (ELLs) by creating learning environments which are culturally responsive to the strengths and needs of students and parents will be explored.
 Collaborating with colleagues and being an active member of a professional learning community will be addressed.
 Assisting in the identification and development of appropriate school and community support services for ELLs will be examined.